cdeutsch/sqsqueue/README.md

 }, 2);

 q.init({
-    awsKey = "YOUR KEY",
+    awsKey: "YOUR KEY",
-    awsPrivateKey = "YOUR PRIVATE KEY",
+    awsPrivateKey: "YOUR PRIVATE KEY",
-    sqsQueueName = "MyQueue"
+    sqsQueueName: "MyQueue"
 })

 // add some items to the queue